gerdreiss/learning-graphql/scala/caliban/typicode/README.md

 ### Note!

-Currently, this project is in progress, and fails with:
+Currently, running the backend of this project fails with:

 ```console
 java.lang.NoClassDefFoundError: zio/IO$